austin-j-taylor/Invested/README.md

 # Invested
 ![](demoImage.png)

-Invested is a physics and game made in the Unity engine.
-It implements Allomancy a magic system from the novel "Mistborn" by Brandon Sanderson that involves Pushing and Pulling on nearby metal objects.
+Invested is a physics game made in the Unity engine.
+It implements Allomancy, a magic system from the novel "Mistborn" by Brandon Sanderson that involves Pushing and Pulling on nearby metal objects.

 [![](https://img.youtube.com/vi/FfPo7ZneHHc/0.jpg)](https://www.youtube.com/watch?v=FfPo7ZneHHc)